ChrisTheFish96/Stocktaking-program/README.md

 This gives the user access to:
 * Add new shoes.
-    * The user is prompted to add teh Country, Code, Type of product, Cost and Quantity of the shoes added.
+    * The user is prompted to add the Country, Code, Type of product, Cost and Quantity of the shoes being added.
     * The shoe object will then be added to the class and the .txt file.

 ![add shoes](https://user-images.githubusercontent.com/125367266/226479296-7617c295-c667-4784-b1c0-813fabe108b8.JPG)

-* View all shoes regsistered.
+* View all shoes registered.
-   * All shoes in the .txt file is printed out in the terminal in an easy to read table.
+   * All shoes in the .txt file is printed out in the terminal in an easy-to-read table.

 ![view all](https://user-images.githubusercontent.com/125367266/226479411-ae1ebc53-6450-4684-8dd2-c87a4226095a.JPG)

 * Mark a shoe as restocked with amounts.
-   * The shoes with the lowest quantity is found.
+   * The shoe object with the lowest quantity is found.
    * The user is asked if they want to restock this shoe, if not they are redirected to the main menu.
    * If the user chose to update the quantity, they are asked for the quantity that needs to be added to it.